lovelyrrg51/PresaleAndGambling/README.md

 Presale And Gambling Contract
 =============================

-This readme is about Presale and Gambling contracts, the introduction, how to use(deploy & test) it.
+This readme is about Presale and Gambling contracts, the introduction, how to use(deploy & test & verify) it.

 # 1. Introduction
 In this section, explain about methods in Presale and Gambling Contracts